 After a trimester's grades have been posted, a student is placed on academic probation when his/her trimester GPA drops below 2.0 in the first two trimesters.
-This academic probation will restrict the number of hours a student may enroll to 9 trimester hours.
+This academic probation will restrict the number of hours a student may enroll to 9 trimester hours or less depending the recommendation from the student life department.
 In addition, the student may be required to only attend live lectures until the GPA is raised satisfactorily.

-If a student is placed on academic probation due to writing deficiencies, then he or she will be required to attend a weekly writing lab for ten weeks.
+If a student is placed on academic probation, then he or she will be required to attend a weekly remediation lab for ten weeks.

 In addition, students who are on scholarship, and who fall below a 2.0, will be given one trimester to raise his or her GPA.
-If the student fails to do so in the following term, then he or she will lose the scholarship.
+If the student fails to do so in the following term, then he or she will lose the scholarship and could face expulsion.
 Students are welcome to appeal this decision to the executive administrative committee if they have developed a written plan to raise their GPA up to the standard.